jruels/kube-secure-apps/labs/efs.md

 ### Associate an OIDC provider with the cluster

-Run the following command, replacing `CLUSTER_NAME` with your cluster’s name:
+Run the following command, replacing `eks-cluster` with your cluster’s name:

 ```sh
 eksctl utils associate-iam-oidc-provider   --region us-west-1   --cluster eks-cluster   --approve